dwjackson/cytogen/README.md

 ## Building and Installing

-Cytoplasm depends on the [Ctache](https://github.com/dwjackson/ctache) templating library, a C99 compiler, and several POSIX-standard functions.
+Cytogen depends on the [Ctache](https://github.com/dwjackson/ctache) templating library, a C99 compiler, and several POSIX-standard functions.

 If you downloaded an archive of Cytopasm that does not have a configure script,